Me, excited to be interviewed on a rainy Seattle day.

 The UX Designers who got in the January 2020 program - the first UX Design cohort in Microsoft HQ.
 Photo credits: Microsoft Leap

 Another reason why I’m happy?
 I’m happy because I failed forward.
-Not counting staffing agencies and an informational interview with Facebook, my Microsoft interview was technically my first job interview on my quest for a UX Designer position, and my first ever since I moved to US.
+Not counting staffing agencies and an informational interview with Facebook, my Microsoft interview was technically my first job interview on my quest to become a full-time UX Designer, and my first ever since I moved to US.
 It was a great experience!
 The recruiters were helpful, the interviewers were warm and professional, and my co-applicants (despite knowing were fighting for the same positions) were friendly and supportive.

 Yes, I was disappointed I wasn’t chosen but I’m still really grateful for the experience.
 Failure is such an underrated part of the journey.
 I think it should be celebrated more.
 Success stories are so much more meaningful when we highlight the failures.